 However, when the injured party is a child, the four-year countdown timer does not begin on the date of the accident – as it would in any other case.
 Instead, it starts on the youngster’s 18th birthday.

-If you need a tenacious attorney to help you file a personal injury or product liability lawsuit before your child’s statutory window closes, there is only one place you need to turn – Lavent Law, PA.
+If you need a tenacious attorney to help you file a personal injury or product liability lawsuit before your child’s statutory window closes, there is only one place you need to turn – Lavent Law Personal Injury Lawyer.
 We have the legal experience and knowledge necessary to take on your case.

 Need More Details About Florida’s Child Car Seat Laws?
-Contact Lavent Law, PA, Today
+Contact a Car Crash Lawyer in Miami, FL Today

-Whether you need more information about the state of Florida’s child car seat laws or want to hire an attorney to help you file suit against a negligent manufacturer, you can always count on Lavent Law, PA.
+Whether you need more information about the state of Florida’s child car seat laws or want to hire an attorney to help you file suit against a negligent manufacturer, you can always count on Lavent Law Personal Injury Lawyer.
 Our legal team has been working in the industry for years and is always ready to serve our friends and neighbors in Miami.
 Reach out to us today to set up a free consultation and learn more about our services.